emclaughlin2/sPHENIX-calorimeter-monitoring/README.md

 *ADC board design used for digitizing calorimeter signals.*

-Two classes of abnormal waveform behavior were observed in Run-2023 commissioning data:
+Two failure modes were observed in Run-2023 commissioning data:

 1. **Persistent 2ⁿ ADC gaps**
    - Present for a channel across an entire run